Health Information Technology Careers

 Opportunities for Advancement

-There are numerous opportunities for career advancement within the HIT field, especially in hospitals and other large institutions, with their hierarchies of various medical and support staff.
+There are numerous opportunities for career advancement within the HIT field from introductory through administrative roles.
 Work experience tends to give people deeper knowledge in certain specialized areas, which can be parlayed into job and salary advancement either with a present employer or elsewhere.

-Openness to new knowledge and a willingness to go above and beyond the call of duty definitely help HIT workers stand out within their group or department.
-Taking advantage of further educational opportunities broadens and freshens a person’s skill set, increasing value to an employer and helping to provide opportunities for advancement.
-For example, professionals with a strong computer and/or sciences background can take courses in management, administration and business - or vice versa.
+The ability to learn, unlearn and relearn definitely helps HIT workers stand out within their group or department.
+Taking advantage of educational or experiential HIT opportunities broadens or freshens a person’s skill set, increasing value to an employer and opportunities for advancement.
+For example, professionals with a strong IT background can take courses to enhance their understanding of healthcare: clinical, business, or operations.
+Those with clinical or health business backgrounds can develop expertise in IT and can gain certification in health or clinical informatics, customer support, or in system and application maintenance.

 If you would like to gain the necessary education to pursue a health information technology career, we highly recommend that you check out our free School Finder Tool located HERE.